20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 3-16 | Trip length: 5-7 days | Budget: $3,500-$6,000

 Cancun's all-inclusive resorts remove the guesswork from family travel.
-Kids clubs keep children entertained (and supervised) while parents get actual downtime by the pool.
-The Caribbean water is warm, calm, and that shade of turquoise that makes adults reach for their cameras and kids sprint toward the waves.
+Kids clubs keep children entertained and supervised while parents get actual downtime by the pool.
+The Caribbean water is warm, calm, and turquoise.

-Beyond the resort: Xcaret and Xel-Ha eco-parks deliver underground river swimming, snorkeling with tropical fish, and wildlife encounters that theme parks can't replicate.
+Beyond the resort: Xcaret and Xel-Ha eco-parks deliver underground-river swimming, snorkeling with tropical fish, and wildlife encounters theme parks can't replicate.
 The Riviera Maya's cenotes (natural swimming holes) are other-worldly for kids old enough to appreciate them (ages 8+).
-Direct flights from most major US cities keep travel time manageable, and all-inclusive packages start around $754 per person for flight and hotel.
+Direct flights from most major US cities keep travel time manageable; all-inclusive packages start around $754/person for flight and hotel.

 Our Cancun family guide compares resorts and covers which eco-parks work best by age.